A Sacramento Living Trusts Lawyer You Can Trust

 • It can protect your privacy: Revocable trusts can help keep your personal information a secret.
 As people can contest a will in probate, the contents of your will and the rest of your estate can become public information via court records.

-• It can offer a quick transfer of power: If you die or become disabled, a revocable trust can transfer authority to your designated trustee – who typically has a fiduciary obligation to act in your best interests.
-For example, the revocable trust allows the trustee to make important decisions for you and oversee trust assets you wish to give to beneficiaries without obtaining power of attorney.
+• It can offer a quick transfer of power: If you die or become disabled, a revocable trust can transfer authority to your designated successor trustee – who typically has a fiduciary obligation to act in your best interests.
+For example, the revocable trust allows the successor trustee to make important decisions for you and oversee trust assets you wish to give to beneficiaries without obtaining power of attorney but the successor trustee cannot change your wishes – only you can.

 If you want to know more about what a revocable trust can do for you, call my office today at (209) 729-7477.
 As an experienced living trusts attorney, I am more than happy to address any questions or hesitations you may have.